 Being delivered by the University of Queensland, and jointly funded by the grower-owned research and development company, Hort Innovation, the new varieties are being developed through natural breeding programs.

-Head researcher Tim O’Hare said his team were focussed on developing sweetcorn with high levels of specific phytonutrients for human health.
+Head researcher Tim O’Hare said his team were focused on developing sweetcorn with high levels of specific phytonutrients for human health.

 While the researchers find the taste of the purple corn almost identical to that of traditional varieties, they are in the process of asking the experts.